electro-logic/Oscilloscope/README.md

 # Oscilloscope Library and GUI for Rigol in C#

-This project allow to control your oscilloscope and acquire data points.
+This project allow to remote control your oscilloscope, setup parameters and acquire data points.
 You can save and analyze it with pc instead that with Rigol device that can be limited, difficult and time-consuming, just connect your oscilloscope with USB to computer.

 ## Projects